 Organizations need something special to pull customers their way to earn their money.
 In this case, that “something special” comes from a talented travel agent who is excellent with people.

 So what are the primary duties of a travel agent?
 What are the perks they offer people who use their services?

 Travel agents offer the following advantages and services:

 - They offer options for cheaper flights because they’re aware of the ins and outs of airfare pricing.
 This allows them to alert their clients to deals on specific dates or with different connecting flights.

 - They help you navigate peak times like holidays and the summer vacation season.
 Sometimes using a travel agent is cheaper than using an OTA, just because they’re able to factor in more options and discounts and make personal changes that a click-and-pay travel agency can’t do.
 There’s more room for personalization.

 - They can offer you upgrades for a lower price also.
 Maybe you’re booking coach airline tickets, but for $10 more per ticket, they can get you first-class through a special promotion.
 They can offer you better accommodations that typically a computer algorithm isn’t programmed to do.

 - Travel agents get to know you and understand the things you like.
 This makes the customization element so unique because it’s a personal relationship.

-How Do Travel Agents Make Money?
+How Do Travel Agencies Get Paid?